Yard work beats a trip to the gym

 Lawn mowing

-Mowing the lawn is equivalent to walking on the treadmill.
+Mowing the lawn is like walking on a treadmill.
 If you have a hilly yard, the workout is even better.
 Mowing uses the major muscles in the upper body and legs.
 If you use a bagger on the mower, the trunk and arms benefit from bag removal and emptying.
 If you rake and bag the mown grass, you receive the same benefits as raking the yard.

 Rake and clean the yard

-During the early spring, raking up leaves and debris is equivalent to a workout on a rowing machine.
-Raking uses the entire upper body, the chests pectoral muscles, the shoulder muscles and the back muscles.
+In the early spring, raking up leaves and debris is like a workout on a rowing machine.
+Raking uses the entire upper body, including the chest, pectoral, shoulder, and back muscles.
 Picking up leaves and debris works the quads, the hips, and the buttocks.

 Digging